 I want to use an external Python library in my AWS Glue 1.0 or 0.9 extract, transform, and load (ETL) job.

 To use an external library in an Apache Spark ETL job, do the following:

 1. Package the library files in a .zip file (unless the library is contained in a single .py file).

 2. Upload the package to Amazon Simple Storage Service (Amazon S3).

 1. Create a Python 2 or Python 3 library for boto3.
 Be sure that the AWS Glue version that you're using supports the Python version that you choose for the library.
-AWS Glue version 1.0 supports Python 2 and Python 3.
-For more information, see AWS Glue Versions.
+AWS Glue version 1.0 supports Python 2 and Python 3, and AWS Glue version 0.9 supports only Python 2.
+For more information, see AWS Glue versions.

 Note: Libraries and extension modules for Spark jobs must be written in Python.
 Libraries such as pandas, which is written in C, aren't supported.

 4. Run the following commands to install pip and boto3.
 For more information, see Quickstart.

 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py sudo python get-pip.py sudo pip install boto3